javed-a-iqbal/mernbackend/README.md

- type these commands to create database use todos todos datbase is now existing.
+ type these commands to create database use todos

+ todos database is now existing.